BLU Race Logistics Bible

 Note: The 100M race has a 36-hour time limit, so the course will close at 8:30 PM on Saturday for the 100-mile runners.
 The course closes Sunday at 8:30 AM for all other races.
 With that said, the 50M and 50K races technically have a 24-hour time limit.

-Pathfinder Ranch is remote and it’s VERY HARD to recruit volunteers, as there is no significant local running community.
+Pathfinder Ranch is remote and it’s VERY, VERY HARD to recruit volunteers, as there is no significant local running community.
 With the 72-hour race returning, the workload is triple that of a normal 100-mile race and we could sure use help recruiting volunteers.
-With the added responsibilities of implemented Covdi-19 protocols, this year’s BLU “behind the scenes” workload is tremendous.
-If you have friends, family or crew, please ask them to consider volunteering for one shift.
+The “behind the scenes” workload for a multi-day ultra which includes lodging, catered meals and non-running activities is tremendous.
+If you have friends, family or crew, please ask them to consider volunteering for a shift, or two.
 They can crew you from the aid station.
 Again, this is a tough race to recruit volunteers for and your help is greatly appreciated!
 Plus, volunteers earn between $25-$40 of race credit per shift and the credit is transferrable for others to use in the future.
 Volunteers allow Steph, Lee and me to get much needed sleep.
 Simply CLICK HERE to register your family and or friends.

 When checking the weather forecast, please use zip code 92561.
-We have seen weather swings as large as 50 degrees during a single day.
+It is not uncommon to heave weather swings as large as 50 degrees during a single day.
 Assume it will be COLD during the wee-hours of the night and HOT during the mid-afternoon hours.
-Also, since the course is mostly exposed to the sun, please bring your own sunscreen.
+Also, since the course is mostly exposed to the sun, please bring your own sunscreen, you will need it!

 Course, Trash & Course Cutting

-- All runners will run a 2-mile loop course on mostly groomed trails; meandering through one of Southern California’s premier educational camps, complete with a canoe lake, sprawling horse pasture, private meadows, an archery range, a high-ropes climbing wall, and a working farm with horses, chickens, turkeys, goats, pigs and ducks.
+- All runners will run a 2-mile loop course on mostly groomed trails; meandering through one of Southern California’s premier educational non-profit camp restreats, complete with a canoe lake, sprawling horse pasture, private meadows, an archery range, a high-ropes climbing wall, and a working farm with horses, chickens, turkeys, goats, pigs and ducks.

 - It would be easy to cheat and cut corners on the BLU course.
 Cheating has happened in the past and is not tolerated.
-We have an extremely heavy “behind the scenes” workload this year and the last thing we want to worry about is whether or not someone is cutting the course and hiding out in a bathroom.
-It’s simple, don’t cheat!
+We have an extremely heavy “behind the scenes” workload and the last thing we want to worry about is whether or not someone is cutting the course and hiding out in a bathroom.
+It’s simple, this is a boutique family style ultra – don’t cheat!

 - Anyone caught littering, or course cutting, will be removed from the race and asked to leave the venue.